brightenyika/MedioPharm/README.md

   Aim for 3–6 insights.
 Quality over quantity.
 -->

-**Insight 1:** Medication-related concerns were the leading reason patients visited the hospital.
+**Medication Services:** Medication-related concerns were the leading reason patients visited the hospital.
 This points to a needed improvement in refill processes and prescription renewals.

-**Insight 2:** Readmissions spiked sharply in February, reaching 76 cases, before gradually declining through June.
+**Readmission Spike:** Readmissions spiked sharply in February, reaching 76 cases, before gradually declining through June.
 This pattern may indicate a seasonal or post-holiday effect.

-**Insight 3:** Average response times were consistent across departments at approximately 16 minutes, suggesting that response speed is relatively standardized and is unlikely to be a major differentiator in departmental performance.
+**Response Times:** Average response times were consistent across departments at approximately 16 minutes, suggesting that response speed is relatively standardized and is unlikely to be a major differentiator in departmental performance.

-**Insight 4:** The 7-day vitals trend shows that abnormal cases consistently outnumbered normal cases, indicating a persistent pattern rather than a one-time increase.
+**Vitals:** The 7-day vitals trend shows that abnormal cases consistently outnumbered normal cases, indicating a persistent pattern rather than a one-time increase.

 ---